miguelabreu94/Database-operations/README.md

 I have created 02 Tables using DBeaver on my local Database (Postgresql)

-Using a 3 layer business model, I have made a Controller to communicate with the user
+Using a 3 label business model, I have made a Controller to communicate with the user

 DAO to create CRUD methods